');

 About New Haven, VT

-New Haven is a small community in Vermont with a population of 184 residents.
-The median household income is $82,083 per year, which is above the national average.
-The median age in New Haven is 48 years.
+New Haven is a small community located in Vermont with a population of 184 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $82,083 per year, which is 9% above the national median of $75,149.
+The median age of 48 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How New Haven Ranks in Vermont